 There is also some wall in situ around which a developer has built a basement meeting room within an office block.
 It’s illuminated by purple light and must certainly provide a conversation piece during awkward silences.

 The lowest parts of the wall are Roman.
-After the Romans left (to take part in Gibbon’s Decline and Fall of the Roman Empire, as 1066 And All That humorously suggests) the Saxons would have nothing to do with the abandoned city and used the area around Westminster instead.
+After the Romans left (to take part in Gibbon’s Decline and Fall of the Roman Empire, as 1066 And All That humorously suggests) the Saxons would have nothing to do with the abandoned city and used the area around Covent Garden instead.
 Only after Vikings threatened did Alfred the Great decide the city walls might offer better protection – hence Saxon additions.
 Then with the Wars of Roses in full swing a bit more repair work and improvement took place – though it turned out it wasn’t needed.
 On a number of occasions we saw parts of the wall with Victorian brick in-fill.
 This is where the wall was used as part of warehouse structures, and these ancient survivals were only revealed as a result of the Blitz.
 The bricks have been left in place partly because they are part of the history of the wall, and partly for the more pragmatic reason that they prevent the wall falling down.
 See my post on Wilton’s Music Hall for another tale of structural integrity issues in London.

 The walk ended at the tiny art nouveau Black Friar pub.
-It survived an attempt at redevelopment around sixty years ago, helped by that ever-present architectural campaigner of the 1960s, John Betjeman.
+This survived an attempt at redevelopment around sixty years ago, helped by that ever-present architectural campaigner of the 1960s, John Betjeman.
 Mind you, the plot of land is so small I can’t comprehend why any developer would hanker after the freehold, unless they fancied running a pub.